oguzhanozkaya/GameMenuSystem/README.md

 ## Database Configuration

-1. Open **MySQL Workbench** or your preferred SQL client.
+1. Open **MySQL Workbench** or preferred SQL client.
-2. Open the file `db.sql` located in this project folder.
+2. Open the file `db.sql` located in project folder.
 3. Run the entire script to create the database (`game_menu_db`), tables, and seed initial data.

 **Important:**